 Typically, During the experience, patients lay on a couch or bed, then put on an eye mask to block out outside distractions and listen to a playlist designed to help them focus internally and guide them.
 A therapist and an assisting therapist are present throughout the session.

 Companies like Naps are leading the way with cutting-edge neuroscience and psychology to empower powerfully effective healing strategies.

-There are retreat centre’s around the world, but probably the most popular spot is Jamaica.
+There are retreat centre’s around the world, but probably the most popular spots are Costa Rica and Jamaica.
 It has become an epicentre of the psychedelic mushroom movement.

 Ecstatic dance has roots way back in history, and it’s been practiced by many religions and tribes.
 This type of dance encourages you to completely surrender to the music, expressing yourself freely as your body moves to the rhythm.

 This can lead to a feeling of ecstasy or even put you in a trance.
 Traditional ecstatic dance parties include rhythmic drumming or other live instruments, but there are also modern “rave style” versions that feature a DJ.
 Whatever style of party you choose, your body will be moving!
 We highly recommend our Spark capsules for this type of dance!

 People who try and describe a Magic Mushroom Trip often talk about a deep sense of connectedness, to all things.
 Being in nature amplifies that connection.
 In the words of Micheal Pollan, describing his first mushroom trip: “I was no longer the alienated human observer, gazing at the garden from a distance, whether literal or figural, but rather felt part and parcel of all that was transpiring here.” – an excerpt from the book “How to change your mind”.

 Getting away from distractions can really help you stay present in your trip.
 Getting prepared with the right gear and location can be crucial.
 Checking out some of the incredible cabins at Field Mag is a great place to start your plan.